flastest/Parallel_TSP/README.md

 ## For the solution to the original problem type `make`
 ## And run `./tsp`

 We tested this solution with different numbers of cores.
+We ran with the parameters of a pop size of 6, mutation rate of 0.4 and tested the number of cores variable.

 | Cores        | Time           | Result |
 | ------------- |:-------------:|----------:|